richardmin/PaintTheWorld/Server/ENDPOINTS.md

 3. join_lobby
     * POST sends a request to join the lobby, user-id (yours), as well as the remainder of the GET data
     * GET should returns game_start_time in ISO 8601, if the game is starting.
 It will also have the central GPS location.
+        * To put get request in the URL, you put parameters after the endpoint such as: ?field=value&field2=value2 à la youtube
     * Note if there is a game in progress, or the users are already maxed out we return an error in the format.
 What this effectively means is that you get user-id is -1 and not anything.
     * To speed up development, we'll do our lobby joining process through a web-page.